Oscar Award-winning director John Avildsen is widely known for directing uplifting, popular films about underdogs like the "Karate Kid."

 Fit for a Fairytale

 His most revered work is the Academy Award-winning film "Rocky" (1976) about a working-class Philadelphia boxer (played by a young, up-and-coming Sylvester Stallone) who takes on the world heavyweight champion.
-The city of Philadelphia, Pennsylvania, is the fifth largest city in the USA.
+The city of Philadelphia, Pennsylvania, is the sixth largest city in the USA.
 In "Rocky," the city served as its own cinematic character.
 “Philadelphia was the heart and soul of the story in a lot of ways because that’s where Rocky came from," he said.

 Award-winning film director John Avildsen